 The cost to companies?

-Alongside the growing number of security breaches, the total cost of cybercrime for each company increased from US$11.7 million in 2017 to a new high of US$13.0 million—a rise of 12 percent.
+Alongside the growing number of security breaches, the total cost of cybercrime for each company increased from US$11.7 million in 2017 to a new high of US$13.0 million in 2020 — a rise of 12 percent.

 Our detailed analysis shows that Banking and Utilities industries continue to have the highest cost of cybercrime across our sample with an increase of 11 percent and 16 percent, respectively.

 Marriott-Starwood data breach did cost the company $28 million.
-The Equifax breach made the company loose over $4 billion in total.
+The Equifax breach made the company loose over $4 billion.

 Consolidating these findings across industries globally, we found that the total value at risk from cybercrime is US$5.2 trillion over the next five years.